 - Read More: Best Bullfrog loadout for CoD: Cold War

 This simultaneously leads us onto the gun’s glaring weakness, the Bullfrog sprays and prays – even whilst you’re aiming.
 Regardless of recoil-reducing attachments, it is a vicious beast that is hard to control, but one hell of a vicious beast that can destroy teams on tightly-packed maps.

 It looks very similar to the MAC-10, it handles very similarly to the MAC-10, but it’s slightly more accurate than the MAC-10.

 - Read More: Best Milano 821 loadout for CoD: Cold War

-The mobility of the Milano 821 is a superb asset and makes the SMG quite a viable option.
+Its range and speed were buffed significantly not too long ago, making the Milano 821 far more viable than it once was.
+The mobility of the Milano 821 is a superb asset and makes the SMG quite a solid option.
 Its range definitely suffers and isn’t as dangerous as it is in Warzone, but the Milano 821 could definitely get you some kills.

 The PPSH-41 has been a long-time fan-favorite in the Call of Duty franchise as it meets all the requirements to be a top-tier ticking timebomb of devastation.

 - Read More: Best PPSH-41 loadout for CoD: Cold War

 It’s fast and ferocious, and its lengthy ammo clip gives you plenty of room to maneuver.
 It can easily be adapted to suit different game modes, and the only downside is that, like the Bullfrog, its innate SMG qualities can make it a bit inaccurate.
 It hasn’t been messed around with that much by Treyarch, highlighting the balanced state the weapon is in right now.

 Also, find out how to unlock PPSH-41 in Cold War & Warzone.